kubernetes/website/content/en/docs/concepts/cluster-administration/api-priority-and-fairness.md

 exceeding its length limit; rather, the request is immediately rejected.
 Second, each apiserver is configured with a limit on how long a request can wait in a queue.
 If that limit expires before the request can be handled then the request is rejected.
-Rejection uses HTTP status code 429 "Too Many Requests".
+When rejecting requests, the apiserver responds using HTTP status code 429 "Too Many Requests".

 ## Configuration

-Configuration is mainly through API objects of kinds `PriorityLevelConfiguration` and `FlowSchema`, in the APIGroup `flowcontrol.apiserver.k8s.io`.
+Configuration is mainly through API objects of kinds `PriorityLevelConfiguration` and `FlowSchema` in the `flowcontrol.apiserver.k8s.io` API group.

 The apiserver's aggregate concurrency limit is the sum of the two limits applied by the older simpler functionality: the limit on the